Research

 While there is a lot of scholarly attention on Meta and X, Google is less explored.
 Some of my work looks at political ads facilitated through Googles platforms.
 I work with the data provided by Google's Ad Library.

-My latest project, Reaching the Voter (with Felix-Christopher von Nostitz), is documented in the Gutenberg Open Science Repository.
+My latest project, Reaching the Voter (with Felix-Christopher von Nostitz), is documented in the Gutenberg Open Science Repository and published Open Access.

 I am also very interested in how digitalization changes party identity and affiliation.
 I am working on a grant proposal to shed light on this field of research.
 This project will employ a mix of different methods to understand concepts of the political self of citizens in the digital age.